 Project Criteria Scoring Rubric Criteria High Score Medium Score Low Score 1.
-7-10 points 3-6 points 0-2 points Project Description The community has clearly articulated the purpose and need for the project(s) within a CWPP that is not more than 10 years old.
+Project Description 7-10 points 3-6 points 0-2 points The community has clearly articulated the purpose and need for the project(s) within a CWPP that is not more than 10 years old.
 They have outlined a process, identified key players, and a timeline, and have articulated the ability to complete the project within their timeline.
 They have referenced how the project will meet the intent of the Cohesive Wildland Fire Management Strategy and relevant State Forest Action Plan or equivalent Tribal plan.
 Project(s) are within a CWPP that is not more than 10 years old, and the community has indicated that they understand the critical benefits to the community and have partially outlined the process they will utilize to get started but appear to have not clearly outlined how they plan to fully implement, may still need to identify partners and establish timelines.
 Mentions Cohesive Wildland Fire Management Strategy and/or relevant State Forest Action Plan or equivalent Tribal plan only cursory.
 Project(s) are within a CWPP that is not more than 10 years old, and the community mentions that they understand the critical need of the mitigation project, yet the application fails to clearly establish any processes, identified partners, or mentioned any timelines.
 No linkage to Cohesive Strategy or State Forest Action Plan or equivalent Tribal plan.
-2. Budget 7-10 points Budget is complete, easy to understand, and budget items are clearly labeled.
-Narrative provides clear and concise explanation of each budget line item and its function within the project.
-The requested budget is applicable for the scope and magnitude of the proposed project(s).
-3-6 points Budget items are present and detailed, but one or more budget line items lack explanation and function within the project description, and/or the requested budget appears somewhat askew from the scope and magnitude of the proposal.
-O-2 points Major errors in budget calculations.
-Expenditures and budget line-item functions are unclear and/or poorly written.
-Requested budget is not in line with the scope and magnitude of the project(s).
-3. Accomplishments 7-10 points 3-6 points 0-2 points The proposal establishes a The proposal establishes a 16 Weak description, plan
+2. Budget 7-10 points 3-6 points 0-2 points Budget is complete, easy to Budget items are present Major errors in budget calculations.
+Expenditures